-The Association was not activated to provide its statutory protection of policyholders for any additional member insurers in 2018.
-One insolvency was closed in 2018, and substantial work was carried out on ongoing insolvencies that began in prior years.
+The Association was activated to provide its statutory protection of policyholders for one member insurer in 2019.
+One insolvency was closed in 2019, and substantial work was carried out on ongoing insolvencies that began in prior years.

 The Association continues to monitor troubled companies in order to be prepared should liquidation become necessary.
 The Board of Directors prefers to transfer insurance policies protected by the Association to a solvent carrier through an assumption reinsurance transaction.
 This has been the most frequently used method for the Association to fulfill its statutory obligation to continue the coverage under the life insurance policies and annuity contracts.
 Only in cases where no company is willing to assume the policies or the transfer funding cost associated with such an assumption transaction would be dramatically more expensive does the Association continue the administration of the covered policies.